arjunpv02/oauth-integration-vue-nextjs-fastapi-hubspot-notion-airtable/README.md

 📌 Project Title
 VectorShift OAuth Integration: HubSpot, Notion & Airtable using Vue.js (Vite), Next.js & FastAPI

-📝 Project Description (Easy-to-Read)
-This project was completed as part of VectorShift's technical assessment.
-It involves implementing OAuth-based integration for HubSpot, while using the existing patterns of Notion and Airtable integrations.

 🔧 Tech Stack
 Frontend: Vue.js, Next.js (with Vite)